NEW MEMBERS & BEGINNERS

-All of BTC training sessions cater for beginners to experienced athletes so don't feel shy, once you join up feel free to come along to any sessions that the club holds.
-We have a great team of coaches that will make you feel welcome and all our sessions can cater for any range of ability, so don't worry, come along and get started.
+BTC training sessions cater for all abilities, from beginners through to experienced athletes.
+So, once you join up, feel free to come along to any of the weekly club training sessions.
+We have a great team of coaches and a great bunch of clubbies who will make you feel welcome and supported.

 NEW MEMBER ENQUIRY FORM

 At BTC we know that it can be very daunting for first time triathletes, don't worry everyone had to start somewhere.
-As part of our club committee we have a new member liaison so please get in touch by filling out the form above on this page.
+As part of our Club's committee we have a new member liaison, so please get in touch by filling out the enquiry form below.

 + I’m only new.
 How fast is everyone else?